llanduyt/floodOBIA/README.md

 This repository contains the source codes used in the following publication:

-Landuyt et al., (in review).
+Landuyt et al., 2020.
 "Flood mapping in vegetated areas using an unsupervised clustering approach on Sentinel-1 and -2 imagery".
 Remote Sensing.

 The code itself can be referenced by the following DOI: [![DOI](https://zenodo.org/badge/306652567.svg)](https://zenodo.org/badge/latestdoi/306652567)